Is Chow Mein Healthy? Is Vegetable Chow Mein Healthy?

 Portion control is also essential for managing calorie intake.
 By making mindful choices and opting for healthier variations, chow mein can be enjoyed without being overly fattening.

-Is chow mein noodles healthy?
+Is chow mein healthier than fried rice?

 Chow MeinFried Rice